tinaselenge/proposals/056-kafka-roller-kraft.md

  - Unready brokers
  - Ready brokers
  - Current controller

+### Triggers
+The following triggers an attempt to roll a broker:
+- Pod is annotated for manual rolling update
+- Pod is unready
+- Broker's configuration has changed and cannot be updated dynamically

 ### Rollability checks
  - Attempts to connect an admin client to the broker and if it can't connect rolls the broker